You will find this guide particularly helpful for planning:

 Choosing a venue that suits your needs

-We may require you to complete an application and pay a bond for large events, to ensure that the site or venue is returned to its original condition.
+We may require you to complete an application and pay a bond for large events, to ensure the site or venue is returned to its original condition.

 You should think about the following when choosing a suitable venue: